 Administration.
 This plan is administered by the Board of Directors through a Committee appointed by the Board of Directors.
 The Compensation Committee currently administers this plan.
-Currently, every member of the Compensation Committee is (i) a "Non-Employee Director" within the meaning of Rule 16b-3 of the Exchange Act and (ii) an "Independent Director" for purposes of the rules and regulations of the NASDAQ Global Market, Inc. Our Compensation Committee charter specifies that a majority of the members shall be "outside directors" as defined by Section 162(m) of the Internal Revenue Code and that any members who are not "outside directors" as defined by Section 162(m) of the Internal Revenue Code.
+Currently, every member of the Compensation Committee is (i) a "Non-Employee Director" within the meaning of Rule 16b-3 of the Exchange Act and (ii) an "Independent Director" for purposes of the rules and regulations of the NASDAQ Global Market, Inc. Our Compensation Committee charter specifies that a majority of the members shall be "outside directors" as defined by Section 162(m) of the Internal Revenue Code and that any members who are not "outside directors" as defined by Section 162(m) of the Internal Revenue Code, shall recuse themselves from participating in discussion regarding, or voting on, matters that require the approval of "outside directors" under Section 162(m) of the Internal Revenue Code.
 The committee has full power to determine persons eligible to participate in the plan, to interpret this plan, to adopt the rules, regulations and guidelines necessary or proper to carry out this plan and to determine the type and terms of any awards to be granted.
 The specific terms, conditions, performance requirements, limitations and restrictions of any award will be set forth in an award agreement, entered into between us and a participant.